 Don't forget Prime Day, Black Friday and Cyber Monday

 The same big sales events happen every year: Amazon Prime Day, Black Friday and Cyber Monday.
 While Amazon Prime Day moves around a bit – in 2020 the pandemic shifted it to October from its usual summer spot – we do know when Black Friday and Cyber Monday take place every year.
 That's because they happen on the first Friday and Monday after Thanksgiving, respectively.

-This year, Black Friday should take place on Friday 25th November.
+This year, Black Friday took place on Friday 25th November.
 And Cyber Monday?
-Monday 28th November.
+That was Monday 28th November.

 Amazon Prime Day is more unpredictable.
-It usually takes place in July, though last year ran from 21st-22nd June (it always lasts more than one day).
-The year before that it took place in October for reasons we've already mentioned.
-But every Prime Day from 2015 (when the first one was held) until 2019 took place in July.
-This year?
-It's early days, but predictions are for 18-19th July.
+It usually takes place in July, although in 2021 it ran from 21st-22nd June (it always lasts more than one day) – and in 2022, it was complemented by another big Amazon sale day, Amazon Prime Early Access Sale, in October.
+In 2020, Prime Day took place in October for reasons we've already mentioned.
+But every Prime Day from 2015 (when the first one was held) until 2019 took place in July – 2022's was held from 12th-13th July.

 These sales events discount a huge number of products, but TVs often see the biggest savings.

 Big sporting event?
 Big TV discounts